5 common retail business insurance claims and how to avoid them

 Organized retail crime, shoplifting and employee theft are on the rise in the retail industry, according to the National Retail Federation.
 And an increase in theft can negatively affect your bottom line.

 While you may not be able to prevent all incidents of theft in your business, there are things you can do to help reduce your risk.
+See our post on retail loss prevention for a more comprehensive read.

 • Some thieves like to operate under the cover of darkness.
 Install outdoor floodlights, building alarms and security systems to discourage people from breaking in.